It is possible to breastfeed more than two babies, exclusively?!

 - Attend a childbirth preparation class.
 Find out about avoiding unnecessary birth interventions that can cause breastfeeding problems.

-- Find a breastfeeding counsellor that has experience in helping mothers who breastfeed multiples.
+- Find a breastfeeding counselor that has experience in helping mothers who breastfeed multiples.

 - Rent a hospital grade, double action, electric breast pump.
 Make provision for storage of breast milk.